 How IAQ can help you grow your HVAC business

 “We are offering it on every service call, maintenance contract and installation.
-We use sales literature, the air scrubber video eBooks, and the packaging itself to help with the sales process.”
+We use sales literature, the air scrubber video ebooks, and the packaging itself to help with the sales process.”

-“We are offering specials on service calls, maintenance contracts, equipment change outs, and new construction orientations.
-We typically offer a 50% off deal on IAQ products when doing a residential equipment change out and have a pretty high success rate on those.”
+“We are offering specials on service calls, maintenance contracts, equipment change-outs, and new construction orientations.
+We typically offer a 50% off deal on IAQ products when doing a residential equipment change-out and have a pretty high success rate on those.”

 It’s common in the heating and cooling industry for contractors to experience seasonal peaks and dips in service requests.
-Having safe air to breathe indoors is a year-round need, especially for commercial customers.
-HVAC Contractor CB acknowledges IAQ as a requirement on commercial new construction jobs.
+Having safe air to breathe indoors is a year-round need, especially for commercial customers, helping resolve the cycle of seasonal work.
+HVAC contractor CB acknowledges IAQ as a requirement for commercial new construction jobs.

 “It is either being specified by the engineer or, most of the time, by a local spec rep on new plans being sent to us.
 We are initially discussing it with them and trying to find the best solutions to meet their specific needs.”

 By educating customers about IAQ solutions, HVAC contractors can establish trust from a customer perspective.
-Tyler sees customers being interested in better indoor air, but not understanding how IAQ solutions work.
+Tyler sees customers being interested in better indoor air but not understanding how solutions work.

 Joe works to educate his customers about what to expect after a new IAQ system is installed.